 What did you enjoy most about your time at EU?

 I really enjoyed having the opportunity to interact with and learn from people of all different nationalities and backgrounds at EU.
-The beauty of studying a BBA is that everyone on your course has a different profesional goal so they each bring something different to the table.
-Some want to work for their family business while others want to join an advertising agency or go in to finance.
+The beauty of studying a BBA is that everyone on your course has a different professional goal so they each bring something different to the table.
+Some want to work for their family business while others want to join an advertising agency or go into finance.
 The diversity of the professors and students as well as the different interest areas made EU a really fun and stimulating place to be.

 Were there any skills you learned at EU that have been particularly useful during your career?

 I really valued learning from professors with successful careers in the business world as they were able to give us real-life scenarios and anecdotes to apply a range of business situations.
 I definitely think this helped me focus on real-life business projects when I started my career.

 What does your role as COO at Man City involve?

 As chief operating officer, essentially I am in charge of all the club’s business activities.
 The way the club is organized is that the CEO, Ferran Soriano, has two people reporting to him.
 One is responsible for football and the other for business – that’s me.
 I oversee the revenue, profit and loss, and cost control.
 I also work with football in terms of player contracts and transfers as they have a significant impact on profit and loss.